 There are fifty-one species of stargazer fish and eight genera.
-They’re found around the world in both shallow and deep water but prefer but are rarely found beyond 60 meters.
+They’re found around the world in both shallow and deep water but are rarely found beyond 60 meters.

 Stargazers are small, perciform fish or ray-finned fish that are the largest order of vertebrates.
 The group includes over 10,000 species in the world’s oceans.

-They have eyes on the top of their head and a large, unusual upward-facing mouth that gives them a strange appearance.
+They have eyes on the top of the head (hence the common name) and a large, unusual upward-facing mouth that gives them a strange appearance.
 They have long fins, especially for their size, and some species have a worm-like lure growing out of their mouths.
 The various species may or may not have dorsal spines as well.

 Stargazers have two venomous spines growing out of their backs above their pectoral fins.
 In addition to this means of defense, two species of stargazer can cause electric shocks.
 The two species are Astroscopus and Uranoscopus, both of which are unusual among electric fish because they don’t have electroreceptors.